-Once you’ve purchased your gold, you’ll also need to find a safe place to store it.
-There are several options to consider, including the following:
+Now that you know how to buy gold, you’ll need a safe place to store it.
+There are several options to consider, including:

 Secure vault storage.
 For high-level security, you may want to research vault storage companies near you and the storage options they offer.

 At home.
-You can also choose to store your gold at home.
-This obviously may not be as secure as some other options, so you may want to get a home safe installed.
-You’ll also need to update your homeowner’s insurance to make sure your precious metal is covered by your policy.
+You can also store your gold at home.
+This may not be as secure as some third-party storage options, so consider installing a home safe.
+You’ll also need to update your homeowner’s insurance to make sure your policy covers your precious metal.

 Why is gold a “safe haven”?

-There are many reasons people view gold a safe haven for investors.
-For example:
+There are several reasons investors view gold as a safe haven:

-It does not change (it is resistant to oxidation; gold looks the same hundreds of years from now)
+It doesn’t change — gold is resistant to oxidation and will look the same hundreds of years from now.